lsst/meas_algorithms/doc/lsst.meas.algorithms/creating-a-reference-catalog.rst

 ===================================

 When ``convertReferenceCatalog`` has finished, a new directory (named ``gaia-refcat/`` in the example above) will now exist containing the HTM-indexed files for the input catalog in the LSST format.
+Our convention for reference catalogs is described in `DMTN-167 <https://dmtn-167.lsst.io/#reference-catalogs>`_ and is used in the commands listed below.

-Two final steps are now required to register the new refcat dataset type and ingest your converted output into it.
+Three final steps are now required to register the new refcat dataset type, ingest your converted output into a RUN collection, and CHAIN that collection to the primary ``refcats`` collection.
 If using ``convertReferenceCatalog``, these commands will have been printed on the command line when it finished.
 For the example we are using here, these commands would be:

 .. prompt:: bash

     butler register-dataset-type REPO gaia_dr2 SimpleCatalog htm7
-    butler ingest-files -t direct REPO gaia_dr2 refcats gaia/filename_to_htm.ecsv
+    butler ingest-files -t direct REPO gaia_dr2 refcats/DM-NNNNN gaia/filename_to_htm.ecsv
+    butler collection-chain REPO --mode extend refcats refcats/DM-NNNNN

-where REPO is the path to the butler repository that you are ingesting the data into.
+where ``REPO`` is the path to the butler repository that you are ingesting the data into, and ``DM-NNNNN`` is the ticket you are tracking this refcat ingest on.
 We use the ``direct`` transfer mode here to leave the files in the directory they were converted into: ``gaia_dr2/``.
 See ``butler ingest-files -h`` for other options, including ``copy``, ``move`` and ``link`` transfer modes.